Epson EpiqVision Ultra LS800 4k Pro-UHD Short Throw Laser Projector Hands-On Review

 Epson EpiqVision Ultra LS800 4k Pro-UHD Short Throw Laser Projector (available in black or white finish) Buy on Amazon

-How does the Epson EpiqVision Ultra LS800 Short Throw Laser Projector compare to other projectors in its class?
-How easy is it to install?
-How good is the projected image?
-How about the audio quality?
+Is the Epson EpiqVision Ultra LS800 Short Throw Laser Projector a good home theater projector?
+How does the LS800 compare to other projectors in its class?
+How easy is the LS800 to install?
+How good is the projected image and audio quality?
 Here’s a hands-on review of the Epson Ultra LS800.

 Overview